plrobbins/codequiz/README.md

 # Code Quiz
 This assignment will create a code quiz.
-The code quiz is timed and has multiple choic questions.
+The code quiz is timed and has multiple choice questions.

 # Purpose
 This code quiz will test my skills using Javascript funadamentals.
 The code quiz should contain the following information: